Belongs to: diving ducks

 Recognition

-Male: black with white flanks, dark head with drooping crest; female pale brown with dark brown head and less formed crest
+Male black with white flanks, dark head with drooping crest; female pale brown with dark brown head and smaller crest; 42 cm

-Dives frequently to feed, often with pochard; occurs in large flocks
+Dives frequently to feed on plants and aquatic invertebrates, often with pochard; occurs in large flocks

 Lifecycle